Shobhit-Nagpal/jams-content/session_03.md

     i.
 Universal selector (*) - Select elements of any type ii.
 Type selector / Element selector(the tag itself) - Select all elements of given element type iii.
 Class selector - Selects elements with a given class iv.
-ID selecnt cantors - Selects elements with a given id
+ID selector - Selects elements with a given id

-    Note: Eleme have only ONE id but multiple classes
+    Note: Elements have only ONE id but multiple classes

     v.
 Grouping selectors - Can reduce code by applying same style to 2 selectors by grouping them vi.
 Chaining selectors - Can chain selectors as a list without any separation (can chain class + class and also class + id)